ARDG-NRAO/LibRA/README.md

 provided to access the algorithms from C++ and Python, or as an
 #end-user via [standalone
 applications](#available-standalone-applications-apps) to conveniently
 configure and execute the algorithms from a Linux shell.
-The low-level algorithms that these interfaces expose are designed to be used as component-algorithms in a higher-level [Algorithm Architecture](doc/AlgoArch/README.md).
+The low-level algorithms that these interfaces expose are designed to be used as component-algorithms in a higher-level generalized and scalable [Algorithm Architecture](doc/AlgoArch/README.md).

 Interferometric radio telescopes are indirect imaging devices which collect data in the Fourier domain.
 Transforming the raw data from